HaraldoAlbergaria/flickr-tasks/README.md

     - **procs.py**: Implement here the procedures that will actually process the photos.

 - **best_lens**: Inside directory 'best_lens' create a link (or copy) to the file __api_credentials.py__.
 There is one additional file necessary to run the script:
-    - **data.py**: Include here the camera maker, system and the list of lenses following the instruction inside the file.
+    - **data.py**: Include here the camera maker, system and the list of lenses, following the instruction inside the file.

     _**IMPORTANT NOTICE:** The progress and the selected lens will be shown directly on the terminal, so the script must not be run in background.
 It will also be generated a report file with the score of each lens and an indication of the selected one._